-- Development or re-establishment of a dominant leader. - Establishment of the lowest permanent scaffold limb. - 3.
+- Reduction is the selective removal of branches and stems to decrease the height and/or spread of a tree.
+This type of pruning is done to minimize the risk of failure, to reduce height or 1.
+Development or re-establishment of spread, for utility clearance, to clear vegetation a dominant leader. from buildings or other structures, or to improve 2.
+Establishment of the lowest tree appearance.
+Crown reduction shall be permanent scaffold limb. accomplished with reduction cuts rather than heading cuts. - 3.
 Establishment of structurally sound scaffold limbs by removing competing stems or branches and leaving branches with a diameter less than 1/2 (ideally 1/3 or less) of the trunk (or parent branch).